KentAnak/LvTSimulator/README.md

 One of the Ignobel Prize, a joke prize in parody of the Nobel Prize, was awarded in 2022 to a paper by Alessandro Pluchino, Alessio Emanuele Biondo, and Andrea Rapisarda for their work in economics.

-The award was given "for explaining, mathematically, why success most often goes not to the most talented people, but instead to the luckiest" (Improbable Research, 2022).
+The award was given "for explaining mathematically, why success most often goes not to the most talented people, but instead to the luckiest" (Improbable Research, 2022).
 The paper runs numerical simulations of the so-called "Talent vs. Luck" debate and says that luck is more important than talent.

 It simulates the following conditions (Pluchino et al., 2018).